OverwatchHeir/SociaList/README.md

-# SociaList - Passwordlist tool based on Social Engineering
+# SociaList - Tool based on Social Engineering

 SociaList is an open-source tool dedicated to the creation of password lists based on information collected through social engineering.